 Acute coronary syndromes (ACS) are a group of severe and sudden heart conditions that need urgent/emergent and aggressive treatment.
-Acute coronary syndromes include:
+ACS include:

-Patients diagnosed with an acute coronary syndrome (ACS) are at risk for complications.
+Patients diagnosed with an ACS are at risk for complications.
 Doctors use a patient's medical history, various tests, and the presence of certain factors to help predict which ACS patients are most at risk for developing a more serious condition.
-The severity of chest pain itself does not necessarily indicate the actual damage in the heart.
+The severity of chest pain itself does not necessarily indicate the actual amount of damage to the heart.